ftondolo/rwalk/README.md

 rwalk
 =====

-**This is a fork of pnojai's original repo for the sake of sharing the computational load, this is not necessarily bleeding edge!**
+**This is a fork of pnojai's original repo for the sake of sharing the computational load, this is not necessarily bleeding edge!**<br>
 This package is under development.

 This is a minimal build with incomplete documentation.